confluentinc/cp-ansible/docs/index.rst

 * SSL -- use these templates if you require only SSL encryption and would like the playbook to create the certificates for you
 * SASL_SSL -- use these templates if you require plaintext SASL authentication and SSL encryption and would like the playbook to create the certificates for you
 * SSL_customcerts -- use these templates if you require only SSL encryption, but using your own self signed or CA certificates
-* Kerberos_SSL -- use these templates if you require SSL encryption and would like the playbook to create the certificates for you and you would like Kerberos authentication, providing our own KDC and keytabs
+* Kerberos_SSL -- use these templates if you require SSL encryption and would like the playbook to create the certificates for you and you would like Kerberos authentication, providing your own KDC and keytabs
 * Kerberos -- use these templates if you require Kerberos authentication and are providing your own KDC and keytabs
 * Kerberos_ssl_customcerts -- use these templates if you require SSL encryption and will be providing your own certificates and also require kerberos authentication and are providing your own KDC and keytabs